ramonrietdijk/livewire-tables/UPGRADE.md

 Guide to upgrade the package to the next major versions.

+## Upgrading to 6.x from 5.x

+The return type of methods `resolveActions`, `resolveColumns` and `resolveFilters` have been changed.
+They now return their own collection in favor of `Illuminate\Support\Collection` for easier interaction.

 ## Upgrading to 5.x from 4.x

 Laravel 12 is supported since version 5.x.
 Support for Laravel 11 and PHP version 8.2 have both been dropped.